 According to AHIMA, here are a few reasons to pursue certification:

 - Opens the door to more opportunities for career advancement

 - Helps to reach short term goals, and increases long-term career success

 - Allows you to connect and network with fellow AHIMA-certified professionals

 - Associates you with AMIMA’s strong and long-standing reputation of integrity and excellence

-AHIMA offers 3 Coding Certification Examinations that are ideal for Health Information specialists, who are looking to certify their skills, enhance their resume and set themselves apart from the competition.
+AHIMA offers 3 Coding Certification Examinations that are ideal for medical billers and coders, who are looking to certify their skills, enhance their resume and set themselves apart from the competition.